Neuromorphic Overparameterisation and Few-Shot Learning in Multilayer Physical Neural Networks: Introduction

-However, the reliance on a single set of internal system dynamics results in a lack of versatility and overly-specialised computation in both physical and software-based networks.
-This arises due to a fundamental compromise between mutually exclusive performance metrics, memory-capacity and nonlinearity\cite{dambre2012information,love2021task,vidamour2022reservoir,inubushi2017reservoir,goldmann2020deep}.
-As such, neuromorphic computing schemes relying on single physical systems are constrained to performing well at only a narrow range of tasks.
-This is a critical barrier facing the field, and until solutions are found neuromorphic computing will remain limited far below its full potential.
+In physical reservoir computing, the internal dynamics of a system are not trained.
+Instead, only a set of weights to be applied to the readout layer are trained, reducing training costs when compared to neural network architectures.
+Typically, only a single physical system is employed with a fixed set of internal dynamics, resulting in a lack of versatility and overly specialised computation which is fixed at the fabrication stage.
 In contrast, the brain possesses a rich set of internal dynamics, incorporating multiple memory timescales to efficiently process temporal data\cite{hasson2015hierarchical}.
 To mimic this, research on software-based reservoirs has shown that combining multiple reservoirs with differing internal dynamics in parallel and series network architectures significantly improves performance\cite{jaeger2007discovering,manneschi2021exploiting,moon2021hierarchical,gallicchio2017deep,gallicchio2017echo,gallicchio2018design,ma2020deepr,goldmann2020deep}.
 Parallel networks have been physically implemented\cite{van2017advances,liang2022rotating,tanaka2019recent}, however they lack inter-node connectivity for transferring information between physical systems - limiting performance.
-Translating series-connected networks (often termed `hierarchical' or `deep') to physical systems is nontrivial and so-far unrealised due to the large number of possible inter-layer configurations and interconnect complexity.
+Translating series-connected networks (often termed hierarchical or deep) to physical systems is nontrivial and so-far unrealised due to the large number of possible inter-layer configurations and interconnect complexity.

-Here, we present solutions to key outstanding problems in the physical neuromorphic computing field: \begin{itemize} \item We fabricate three distinct nanomagnetic arrays with different properties and dynamics to explore how physical system design defines computation. (\textit{Designing artificial spin reservoirs}, Figure \ref{Samples}) \item We develop a methodology to interconnect high-dimensional dynamical systems into networks where nanomagnetic arrays act as complex nodes\cite{d2023controlling}.
-Networks show enhanced memory, nonlinearity and task performance beyond any single system. (\textit{Multilayer physical neural network}, Figure \ref{RC_network})